The Programme offers:

 Final examination take place in Southampton in January / February of year 5.

 ... comes the Foundation Year.
-All relevant information about the Foundation Year Program is summarised here.
+All relevant information about the Foundation Year Programme is summarised here.

 Upon successful completion of the study programme, students will be awarded the Bachelor of Medicine, Bachelor of Surgery (BMBS) degree from the University of Southampton, accredited by the General Medical Council.
 Students will be provisional registered with the GMC at graduation and will be awarded full registration on successful completion of the foundation year.
 Full GMC registration is recognized all over the world as a a marker of a high quality doctor.

-KSM is subject to strict quality assurance criteria.
-The content, structure and course of the study program are regularly reviewed by the British General Medical Council as part of quality audits.
+The BM(EU) study program is subject to strict quality assurance criteria.
+The content, structure and course of the program are regularly reviewed by the British General Medical Council as part of quality audits.
 This ensures that the study program implements the high standards and learning objectives of the so-called “Promoting Excellence Concepts” at all times of the medical training.
 The GMC report for the Kassel School of Medicine 2017 - 2018 can be found here.

 Furthermore, the KSM is regularly reviewed by the University of Southampton Quality Management Team.
 The reports are sent to the General Medical Council and are incorporated in the audits.

 On the German side, the Hessian Ministry of Science and Art annually examines the rights of the settlement requirements and grants permission to carry out the medical study program.